paulg1212/Sylvie-The-Robot/README.md

 Don't let your future companion robots be another means for corporations to leech off of working class people!

 ### Aren't you just reinventing the wheel?
-Pretty sure China and Japan are already working on sex-bots.
+Pretty sure Japan are already working on sex-bots.

 While Sylvie the Robot will be capable of sexual intercourse, she isn't a sex-robot by definition.. any more than you and me are sex-humans.